Moesif/moesif-browser-js/README.md

 Moesif recommends starting with the following actions: "Viewed Landing", "Viewed Docs", "Account Created", "Signed Up", "Signed In", "Invite Sent", "Started Onboarding", "Finished Onboarding", "Trial Started", and "Trial Ended".

-### Set the user id
+### Identifying users

 When you know the user's id such as after sign in, call `identifyUser`.
-This tells Moesif who the current user is.
+This tells Moesif who the current user is so their actions can be linked to a user profile.

-In addition to setting the user id, you can also save user demographics or other info as a custom object.
+Besides the userId, you can also save related properties such as user demographics and subscription information.

 ```javascript
 moesif.identifyUser("12345", {